• Welcome In!

 The Main Characters

 Ellen MacArthur, our heroine, is a Scottish highland beauty raised by her grandfather.
-She’s spirited redhead and the true hero of this novel in my personal opinion.
+She’s a spirited redhead and the true hero of this novel in my opinion.
 Ellen is smart and strong but also elegant and polite and knows when to be reserved in certain situations.
 I liked her a lot as a character.

 The Storyline

 Ellen spends a year at court becoming friends with the King and then receives word she needs to return home.
-The King entrusts her to return home to his friend, Duncan, and Duncan and his men escort Ellen to her highland home.
+The King entrusts her return journey to his friend, Duncan, and Duncan and his men escort Ellen to her highland home.
 However, they discover Balgair has just murdered both her granddad and Donald.
 He also used trickery to force her granddad into signing a new will naming him as his heir and instructing Ellen to marry him.

 Ellen demands she be allowed the proper mourning time of one year.
 She will only marry Balgair if King James says she must once Duncan goes back and tells him what’s happened.
 Balgair says he’s going to give her one month before she must marry him, and swears to Duncan and a priest he won’t force her to marry before the month is over.